shakes76/PatternAnalysis-2024/recognition/StyleGAN_s4653241/README.md

 ## Dataset
 The ADNI dataset for Alzheimer's disease is hosted on the [ADNI website](https://adni.loni.usc.edu/) for download.
 ADNI stands for Alzheimer's Disease Neuroimaging Initiative (ADNI) and is a longitudinal, multi-center, observational study.

 In this project I used the preprocessed dataset from this [website](https://filesender.aarnet.edu.au/?s=download&token=a2baeb2d-4b19-45cc-b0fb-ab8df33a1a24).
 The dataset is split into two classes: AD (Alzheimer's disease) and NC (normal control).
-Each class contains 15660 brain scans
+Each class contains 15660 brain scans.

 The dataset specification is as follows: